tripleo1/awesome/README.md

 ## C#

 - [jksware/yatc](https://github.com/jksware/yatc) - Yet Another Tiger Compiler
-- [kaby76/AntlrVSIX](https://github.com/kaby76/AntlrVSIX) - AntlrVSIX is a language server for use with Visual Studio 2019, Visual Studio Code, and Gnu Emacs to support Antlr, Bison, and W3C EBNF grammars.
-In addition to the IDE extensions provided here, a command-line tool is available to refactor grammars in order to make them cleaner, more readable, and more efficient.
 - [microsoft/ApplicationInspector](https://github.com/microsoft/ApplicationInspector) - A source code analyzer built for surfacing features of interest and other characteristics to answer the question 'What's in the code?' quickly using static analysis with a json based rules engine.
 Ideal for scanning components before use or detecting feature level changes.

 ## C++